ncklinux/docker-lemp/README.md

 # docker-lemp
 Docker local development environment with PHP, NGiNX, MySQL/MariaDB (LEMP stack)

-Download and install [Docker](https://www.docker.com), on Arch Linux follow the [wiki](https://wiki.archlinux.org/index.php/docker), on OSX and Windows use the [official documentation](https://docs.docker.com/get-started/).
+Download and install [Docker](https://www.docker.com) and docker-compose, on Arch Linux follow the [wiki](https://wiki.archlinux.org/index.php/docker), [docker-compose](https://www.archlinux.org/packages/community/any/docker-compose/), on OSX and Windows use the [official documentation](https://docs.docker.com/get-started/).

 On Ubuntu 20.04 install it from the official Docker repository (to ensure we get the latest version), do the following:
 ```